andrelandgraf/openimg/README.md

 ## API reference

 `openimg/bun` and `openimg/node` currently have the same API surface.
-You can read on all supported arguments and props for each package in their respective README files:
+You can read more about all supported arguments and props for each package in their respective README files:

 - [openimg-bun](./packages/bun/README.md)
 - [openimg-node](./packages/bun/README.md)